Artists: Michael Beard, Frances Disley, Harry Meadley, and Leslie Thompson

 The audience will activate the space and encounter works in new and unexpected ways.
 The artists

-have been working alongside each other to draw out corresponding themes in their work such as
+have been working alongside each other and this time has helped them to find corresponding themes in their work such as

 connections in popular culture, travel, movement, and use of colour.
 These meeting points will

-shape way the work interacts in the gallery, creating a welcoming and enveloping intervention in the
+shape way the works interact in the gallery, creating a welcoming and enveloping intervention in the

 depths of winter.